How to Retain your Employees: the 6 Key ElementsRichard Joseph

 Burned out employees are more likely to find excuses to leave.

 However, by cultivating a work environment that promotes a work-life balance, you create engaged, happy employees with higher morale and loyalty who are less likely to leave, even if their pay is low, since they enjoy their work and have a healthy work environment.
+Now that most organisations are no longer completely office-based, encouraging employees to set their own daily hours and using flexi-time to their advantage makes promoting a work-life balance easier than ever before.

 2. Financial Security